wenzel-lab/droplet-sorting-FPGA-controller/README.md

 - `red_pitaya_uncompressed-updated.bit.bin`: Last version created from branch `open_fpga_fads` in [Pyrpl repository](https://github.com/wenzel-lab/pyrpl/tree/open_fpga_fads).

 To use a specific image on the Red Pitaya hardware, it must be placed in the `root/` directory and renamed to `red_pitaya_uncompressed.bit.bin`.

+### communication-interface/

+The `communication-interface` folder contains the files and scripts associated with the monitoring of the registers and voltages, and the implementation of the communication interface through a Websocket Server and HTTP protocol.

+The documentation in this `README.md` refers mainly to the codes contained in this folder.

 ---